MozillaFoundation/2017-global-sprint-planning/README.md

 * [Project Leads](https://mozilla.github.io/global-sprint/projects/) bring their projects to the Sprint and facilitate contributions
 * [Site Hosts](https://mozilla.github.io/global-sprint/site-hosts/) coordinate a local work space and promote the Sprint to their local communities
-* [Participants](https://mozilla.github.io/global-sprint/participants/) bring their varied amazing skills and energy to push Sprint projects forward
+* [Participants](https://mozilla.github.io/global-sprint/participants/) bring their varied amazing skills and energy to push Sprint projects forward.

 ### What can Hub Leads and staff do to help ensure a successful Sprint?